-One of the many stops on our tour around the south island of New Zealand was the sun-drenched town of Blenheim, a great base to experience the country’s wine culture, not to mention the stunning Marlborough Sounds.
+One of the many stops on our tour around the south island of New Zealand was the sun-drenched town of Blenheim, a great base to experience the wine country, not to mention stunning Marlborough Sounds.

 Keen to try some of New Zealand’s wine whilst in the country, we decided the best way was to take a bike tour around Marlborough’s many vineyards – which I would absolutely recommend doing.
 What’s great about taking a bike tour is that you can go at your own pace and taste a variety of different wines along the way.

-We didn’t spend a great deal of time in Blenheim’s town centre itself, however, I would recommend checking out its beautiful Pollard Park, which is a wonderful place to go for a stroll and has the most incredible rose garden, with blooms in a whole range of pretty colours.
+We didn’t spend a great deal of time in Blenheim’s town centre itself but we loved Pollard Park, which we happened upon.
+It’s a wonderful place to go for a stroll and has the most incredible rose garden, with blooms in a whole range of pretty colours.